Posted by Roberta Grimes • July 15, 2014 • 0 Comment

 Slavery, Thomas Jefferson

 My husband of forty-two years is a high-functioning Asperger’s person.
 Asperger’s Syndrome is a disorder on the autism spectrum whose sufferers tend to be very bright but often have trouble relating to others.
-A book published in 2000 origin_2872017812called Diagnosing Jefferson makes a compelling case that our third president was another extraordinary man whose blessing and bane was Asperger’s Syndrome.
+A book published in 2000 called Diagnosing Jefferson makes a compelling case that our third president was another extraordinary man whose blessing and bane was Asperger’s Syndrome.

 The revelation that Thomas Jefferson’s life displayed the signs of Asperger’s is crucial for anyone who hopes to understand him.
 To ignore his condition and judge him for traits that were beyond his control would be as morally wrong as it would be to judge someone with a club-foot for his inability to run well.
 There are some advantages to Asperger’s Syndrome, but also some important disadvantages.
 I urge you to read Diagnosing Jefferson for a more complete analysis of all the ways in which the insight that our third President was an Asperger’s person helps us to make a better sense of him.